West Nile Virus in U.S. Horses

 “We assessed factors that contributed to death in 133 clinical cases; namely, week of onset of symptoms, gender, and coat color after accounting for regional differences,” says Epp.
 “The survival rate of horses with clinical signs presenting earlier in the season (i.e., Weeks 31-33 of the calendar year) was higher compared to horses with signs that developed later in the season (i.e., Weeks 36-38).
 Stallions were more at risk of death than either mares or geldings, and light-colored horses were more at risk of death, which was something we could not explain.”

-“We did not find any of the same factors in our study,” reports Epp.
+“We did not find any of the same factors in our study,” reports Epp, and Long notes that research in recent years has shown there is no age association with mortality from WNV clinical disease.

 In the southern states, such as Florida, mosquitoes and the possibility of them carrying WNV is a year-round challenge.
 No matter the location, using barn-safe electric fans, housing horses in barns, and blanketing reportedly decrease the risk of WNV infection, presumably because those strategies decrease possible exposure to infected mosquitoes.

-West Nile virus is in North America to stay.
+West Nile virus is a permanent resident in North America.
 And despite many scientists initially attempting to determine where the virus would go and how it would behave in North America, they almost unanimously agree that it was, and continues to be, impossible to predict.

-One question that plagues the equine industry is what will happen if the virus changes or mutates?
+Researchers say they used to wonder what would happen when the virus changes or mutates.
 Examples of other organisms that have changed include methicillin-resistant Staphylococcus aureus and equine herpesvirus-1.
 In the latter case, one single change of the virus at the DNA level, called a point mutation, resulted in a virus that caused neurologic disease rather than the more typical respiratory disease.

 Komar says vector-borne viruses undergo evolutionary change slower than other viruses, because they replicate in both vertebrate and invertebrate hosts.
 This means that a mutation that provides an evolutionary advantage for virus replication in mosquitoes might be disadvantageous for replication in vertebrate hosts.